kalyandangi/AlgorithmVisualization/README.md

 - **Reverse Sorted Array:** You can observe the Sort algorithm in action on a reverse-sorted array.

 - **Unit Tests:**
 This project includes unit tests for the Sort algorithm using MSTest.
-The tests ensure the correctness of the Bubble Sort algorithm implementation.
+The tests ensure the correctness of the Sort algorithm implementation.
 You can extend these tests if you wish to cover more scenarios.

 ## Getting Started